Panama Metro: Planned expansion

 The Panama Metro system is eventually planned to expand to a ten-line network by 2035–2040.
-The plan envisions four rapid transit lines, three tram lines, two monorail lines in Panama Pacifico, and an aerial lift line in the San Miguelito District.
-Current projects focus on extensions of Lines 1 and 2, the construction of Line 3 across the Panama Canal, and preparatory studies for additional lines.
+The plan envisions four rapid transit lines, three tram lines, two monorail lines in the Arraiján District, and an aerial lift line in the San Miguelito District.
+Current projects focus on the construction of Line 3, the extensions of Lines 2 and 3, and preparatory studies for additional lines.

 Line 1

 Line 1 is nearly complete in its current form.
 An infill station at Curundú, near the southern end of the line, was part of the original plans but had not been built as of March 2025.
 A further extension to La Cabima was studied but ruled out by metro officials in 2025.